These precursors to modern cereals are known as "covered wheats" because their grains do not thresh free from their sheaths.

 Wild Emmer - Triticum.turgidum.dicoccoides

 Spelt - Triticum spelta aka dinkel (Germany) or farro (Italy)

 Characteristics of covered Ancient Wheats:

 Another species considered an ancient wheat Triticum sphaerococcum, commonly known as Dwarf Wheat, was the predominate crop in ancient Asian Indian cultures prior to the Green Revolution.
-It is known for its free threshing grains.
+Unlike its botanical cousins, its grains thresh free.